Dynasty: 18th Dynasty – Reign of Amenhotep III (1387-1350 BC)

 This gold funerary mask, found by the French archeologist Pierre Montet in 1940, is one of the masterpieces of the Egyptian Museum and the most beautiful artefacts coming from the excavations at Tanis (now Tell San el-Hagar).
 The king is portrayed with the nemes-headdress with a uraeus (the holy cobra protector of royalty) and idealized features and usekh necklace.

+This golden mask is the most famous of all the artefacts of ancient Egypt, a true icon of the pharaonic civilization.
+It will be the last artefact to be transported to the new museum.
 The king is portrayed with the nemes, white and blue stripped line headdress: a uraeus (holy cobra) and a vulture adorn his forehead and a false beard made from gold and glass paste.
 The king’s eyes are reproduced with quartz and obsidian.
 On his back, magical inscriptions are engraved taken from Chapter 151b of the Book of the Dead.